Promoting events is not an easy task!

 To craft an exclusive, engaging social media advertisement, make sure to include:

-- An even shorter headline – that’s still engaging
+- An even shorter headline – should be eye-catchy

-- A direct call to action (For example – “Buy Tickets”)
+- A direct Call-to-Action (For example – “Buy Tickets Now”)

 - A perfect link description (For example – “Click here to purchase tickets”)

 You can also advertise your event on other social mediums like Instagram, Twitter, LinkedIn, and YouTube if this is a better demographic fit for you.

 Idea-2: Pick up the perfect hashtags (TWITTER, INSTAGRAM, LINKEDIN)